WhyNotHugo/python-barcode/docs/barcode.rst

 --------------------------

 To generate barcodes as images, you must provide the ImageWriter to the `get_barcode` function.
-Without any options, the images were rendered as PNG.
+Without any options, the images are rendered as PNG.

 Quick example::